atolab/zenoh-web/content/blog/2024-04-30-zenoh-electrode.md

 [https://github.com/eclipse-zenoh/zenoh-backend-influxdb](https://github.com/eclipse-zenoh/zenoh-backend-influxdb)

 The previous version of our influxdb-plugin supported the InfluxDB v1.x database as a storage backend for Zenoh.
-The new release has extended the same support for InfluxDB v2.x.
-Our plugin still maintains support v1.x for our users that are still on the old version of the database.
+The new release has extended the support to InfluxDB v2.x.
+Our plugin maintains support v1.x for our users that are still on the old version of the database.
 For InfluxDB 2.x backend we have implemented the following features:

 - Support for GET, PUT and DELETE queries on measurements
 - Support for creating and deleting buckets